About

 Rich with poetic imagery and earthy wisdom, Jennifer Crook’s classic songwriting is both timeless and right on time.

-A songwriter and performer who has consistently carved her own path through the worlds of Folk, Roots and Americana, Jennifer’s 5th critically acclaimed album THE BROKEN ROAD BACK HOME with its universal themes and catchy radio-friendly chorus hooks, draws from a deep well of personal experience.
+A songwriter and performer who has carved her own path through the worlds of Folk, Roots and Americana, Jennifer’s 5th critically acclaimed album THE BROKEN ROAD BACK HOME with its universal themes and catchy radio-friendly chorus hooks, draws from a deep well of personal experience.

 “It was that moment the world stopped that I was able to re-discover songs I’d forgotten I’d written and by digging deeper into my own stories I followed the thread of an album… to find it resonated with the times we are living through now.”
 In fact, some of the songs were inspired as far back as ten years ago, waiting to find a home on the right album.
 “The past few years have given me a gold mine of grist for the songwriting mill.
 Forever fumbling for that glimmer of light in the dark and some hope to hold on to, writing songs helps me to navigate a way through and try and make some meaning and beauty from it all.”